nuno101/transcendence/Weekly_Meetings.md

 Robert:
 * to check with Julia about the avatars
 * did some work related to the web-sockets
+* [ ] Add avatar functionality in backend
+  * [ ] Implement system so that if user updates the old image deleted so that the user can't create unused avatars on the server file system
+  * [ ] Implement working default avatar
+* [ ] Implement creating of notifications in database for relevant things like friend requests, etc.
+* [ ] Make use of notification system, e.g. for the creation of a friend request, etc
+* [ ] Extend/Improve functionality of automatic http api documentation generation?

 # 2024-02-06 Discord meeting:
 Attended by Anouk, Jan, Julia, Robert